 So long as the proposed insured can answer no to a few health questions, medical underwriting can be done with the application and a quick telephone interview.
 The fact is single premium life insurance is not difficult to purchase.
 Those who feel they are in extraordinary health can choose to go through advanced underwriting and may qualify for increased insurance benefits.

-Certainly the advantage of life insurance over an annuity, a savings bond, a certificate of deposit or other investment is the favorable tax treatment of a life policy.
+Certainly the advantage of life insurance over an annuity, a savings bond, a certificate of deposit or other investment is its favorable tax treatment.
 The entire death benefit is passed income tax free to the beneficiary.
 However, the death benefit can count toward the gross value of an estate for estate tax purposes.

 Often single premium life is considered a modified endowment contract or MEC by the IRS.
 The policy can be taxable to the owner if gains are withdrawn- just like an annuity or savings bond can be taxable to the owner.
-If the owner is under the age of 59 ½ the IRS can access a 10% early withdraw penalty.
+If the owner is under the age of 59 ½ the IRS can access a 10% early withdrawal penalty.
 Thus these policies are best utilized when the funds are likely not needed in the immediate future.

 In conclusion, life insurance is a safe and dependable asset for many families.
 Life insurance is especially valuable due to the favorable tax treatment and guaranteed returns associated with these policies.
 It is important to choose a well-rated company and an informed advisor to select the best policy for your wealth transfer needs.